-KOLT grant program is now open for applications for the entire academic year of 2023.
+KOLT grant program is now open for applications for the Spring semester of 2024.
 Five different calls with different emphases are open for this year.
-Please find the details of these calls
+Please find the details of these calls below:

 1. Call for KOLT Faculty Learning Communities (FLCs)